YenLinWu/Trend_Detection/README.md

 * Test Data
 Now, we will detect the pattern of each test data (Test 1~6 in the above figure) by comparing each test data and defined normal data.

-* Model Performance
+* Model Performance (offline)
   From the above figure, we intuitively get the feeling that the trend of the Test 5 and Test 6 are obviously flat.
 This algorithm confirms our feelings!
-This model detector can effectively distinguish differences in trends and the performance is stable.
-We can view the detection results of each test data from the following figure and gif.
+This model can effectively distinguish differences in trends and the model performance is stable.
+We can view the detection results of each test data in the following figure and gif.

 <details>